 Meet our animals>>>

-We are Paul and Ginger, and we are the farm's Donkeys!
+We are Paul and Spice, and we are the farm's Donkeys!

 We live here all year round, but love giving children rides during the Summer months!
-Donkey rides start again from May (from 11am, weekends only), and everyday from 11am during the half term and Summer holiday
+Donkey rides run everyday from 11am during the Summer holiday

 £3 a single ride and £5 for 2 rides in the animal paddocks.